Country of origin: cambodia

 [i] And your two youngest children, how old are they?
 What do they do for a living?

 [r] In Paris?
 The third daughter, she works, I believe, at Hermès.
-At Hermès, handbags.
-The kid, I don’t know, you have to ask my husband, I don’t know, he works on the computer.
+At Hermès, the handbags.
+The little one, I don’t know, you’ll have to ask my husband, I don’t know, he works on the computer.
 His boss sends him to this or that place, his boss sent him to Marseille.
-In a store, he speaks English, French.
-To negotiate business.
-But I don’t know what it is.
-I don’t know what he’s doing.
-There you go.
+In a shop, he speaks English, French.
+To negotiate business deals.
+But I don’t know.
+I don’t know what he does.
+That’s all.
 And the third one works in an office, at Hermès, which makes handbags.
 In this company.
-The little one, he moves all the time.
+The little one is always on the move.
 Sometimes he goes to Lille.
 His boss is in Lille.
-He’s got a lot of stores everywhere.
+He has lots of shops everywhere.
 He speaks English.
-He used to live here, but he didn’t like his job, so he moved to Canada for a year.
-In Canada, it was too cold, he was too tired, he returned to France.
-What he studied, I don’t know.
+He used to live here, but he didn’t like his job, so he went to live in Canada for a year.
+It was too cold in Canada, he was too tired, so he came back to France.
+I don’t know what he studied.
 I don’t speak French, even if he explained it to me, I wouldn’t understand.
 But what they do for a living is not bad.
-That’s the way it is.
+That’s how it is.

-[i] And at the moment, you are still participating in trips organized by the Town Hall?
+[i] And at the moment, are you still taking part in the trips organised by the town hall?

-[r] Yes, this year, in April, we went there.
-We just went there in April.
-And the children came, they took me to….
-I went to…..
-What’s it called, it’s near… Switzerland.
+[r] Yes, this year, in April, we went.
+We just went in April.
+And the children came, they took me to… I went to… What’s it called, it’s near… Switzerland.

 [r] What’s it called?
 Near the mountain.
-Because in Guadeloupe, there is the sea.
-So they took me to this place.
+Because in Guadeloupe, there’s the sea.
+So they took me to that place.
 The third, her boyfriend, her husband’s family, lives there.
 South of Bordeaux.
 Retirement in France is good.
-We don’t care about anything.
-You can garden, plant vegetables, take care of yourself in this way.
-Eat, stay still.
-The Chinese, they work to the death.
+You don’t have to worry about anything.
+You can garden, plant vegetables, take care of things that way.
+Eat, stay calm.
+The Chinese, they work themselves to death.
 They always want to earn more.
-Isn’t that right?
+Don’t they?
 Always earn more.
-But it’s no use.
-When you die, you don’t take that money with you.
+But it’s pointless.
+When you die, you can’t take that money with you.

-[i] In 1979, why did you choose France?
+[i] Why did you choose France in 1979?
 Did you have family in France?
-In 1979, you yourself chose France?
+In 1979, did you choose France yourself?

-[r] I knew that… At the time, I had no family in France.
-Finally… the father of my four children was already in France.
-And in the United States, I had no family.
-Neither is Australia.
+[a] I knew that… At the time, I didn’t have any family in France.
+Well… the father of my four children was already in France.
+And I didn’t have any family in the United States.
+Nor in Australia.
 So I registered to come to France.
-[My ex-husband] didn’t do the paperwork for us, we couldn’t make it.
-I had to wait four years to get here.
-I think it was nice to come to France.
-When we arrived, we were helped with everything.
-When you arrive, if you have nothing, you are housed in a home.
+[My ex-husband] didn’t do the paperwork for us, so we couldn’t come.
+I had to wait four years to be able to come.
+I think it was good to come to France.
+When we arrived, they helped us with everything.
+When you arrive, if you don’t have anything, you are accommodated in a hostel.

-[r] No, I didn’t live in a home.
-They very quickly assigned me this accommodation.
-They studied my file, they saw that I was a single woman, with five children, two elderly people, they quickly assigned me this housing.
+[r] No, I didn’t live in a hostel.
+They allocated this accommodation to me very quickly.
+They studied my file, they saw that I was a single woman with five children and two elderly people, and they quickly allocated this accommodation to me.
 We were lucky.
-Believe me, I will.
+Believe me.

-[r] Before, this was a bedroom, there were four bedrooms, and a living room.
-We’ve expanded this space.
-When the children come to eat, there are people there.
-There are three bedrooms there.
+[r] It used to be a one-bedroom flat, there were four bedrooms and a living room.
+We’ve extended the space.
+When the children come to eat, it gets crowded.
+Over there, there are three bedrooms.

-[i] And now, who do you live with here?
+[i] And who do you live with here now?

-[r] With my husband, there are two of us.
-I have a friend, who has no family.
-She comes to me often to talk.
+[r] There are two of us, my husband and I. I have a friend who doesn’t have a family.
+She often comes to see me to chat.
 She lives alone in the suburbs.
 I do good deeds.
-When I see unhappy people, if I can help them, I help them.
+When I see people who are unhappy, if I can help them, I help them.

 [i] Have you ever been to China?

-[r] Yes.
-China, I’ve been there twice.
-I went to Shanghai, Beijing, Wenzhou, Hong Kong.
+[a] Yes.
+I’ve been to China twice.
+I’ve been to Shanghai, Beijing, Wenzhou and Hong Kong.

 [i] Do you like China?